Ricky-Fr/XTouch-Mini-Script/compiled/README.md

 ---

 ⚠️ **IMPORTANT**
-The compiled script available here is a **demo version**, limited to **10 minutes of use per session** .
+The compiled script available here is a **full version**, unlimited .
-To unlock unlimited functionality, a **license purchase** will be required.
+No **license purchase** will be required, but you need the licence file licence.txt.
-Licenses will soon be available via website GUMROAD https://ripagerien.gumroad.com/l/sjocos for 13€, or feel free to leave me a message to get started.
+Feel free to leave me a message to get started.

-🙏 **Please try the demo version first before purchasing a license.**

 💬 Your feedback and suggestions are always welcome — thank you for your support, and enjoy making music!